Ah… those three little words ❤

 The kanji 大 (dai) means big.
 And 好き (suki) means like, as we already saw above.
 So daisuki literally means ‘big like’… cute, right?

-Daisuki desu can be translated as ‘I love you very much’ or ‘I really like you’.
+Daisuki can be translated as ‘I love you very much’ or ‘I really like you’.
 It’s a way to really emphasis your feelings for the other person.

-Actions speak louder than words
+Actions speak louder than words (don’t say I love you!)

-As we already mentioned, Japanese people don’t actually say ‘I love you’ as much as some other cultures.
-Some English speakers end every phone call to their partner or parents with ‘I love you’.
+Some English speakers end every phone call to their partner with ‘I love you’.
 This kind of thing would be very rare in Japan.

 It’s not that Japanese couples love each other less than Western couples… they just don’t feel the need to say it out loud so much!
 In a marriage or family, your commitment to each other should go without saying.